AcuityInfoMgt/sharepoint-process-helpers/README.md

 ## Comments

 Allows users to leave comments on a document set.
 The comments are stored in a multiline text field in the document set.

+Add a Comments field to your packages list.

+If you would like to alert different people to comments at each status, add an AutoSendNotificationsTo field on your Statuses list.

+To notify different people for each package, add a field(s) to your packages list that would contain those people's names.
+For instance, you might add an OfficeDirector field to your packages list, and want the person(s) in that field to receive comments for that package.

+If you would liek to allow commenters to "CC" others on comments for the package, add a CC field to your packages list.

 Add this code after the core code.